hhudson/mailchimp_plsql_api/README.md

 - Sophisticated reporting:
     Access in-depth stats on open-rate, unsubscribe-rate, etc to better understand and serve your intended audience.
 - Easy set-up and maintenance:
-    Obviously this path obviates the need to setup and maintain my own email server.
+    Obviously this path obviates the need to setup and maintain your own email server.